 Eventually it always seems to connect, but the waiting…is not ideal.

-The C by GE line of products is an all-around good buy.
+The GE Cync line of products is an all-around good buy.
 They do what they claim to do reliably.

 They’re simple to set up.
 Aside from my initial struggle with the app, the time from unboxing to working product is as low as any other smart switch I’ve used.

 They have color lights.
-The C by GE color lights are nowhere near the best quality, but they work, they’re reasonably priced, and they integrate conveniently with the wall switches.
+The Cync color lights are not at the same quality level as Philips Hue.
+But they work, they’re reasonably priced, and they integrate conveniently with the wall switches.

 They are reliable and responsive.
 Although Lutron is still more proven in these categories, the switches work well enough that I have no problem recommending them for everyday use.

-If you are looking to add smart lighting to your home and you want a reasonably priced, versatile solution that’s won’t take all weekend to setup, then C by GE is what you’re looking for.
+If you are looking to add smart lighting to your home and you want a reasonably priced, versatile solution that’s won’t take all weekend to setup, then GE Cync products are a pretty safe buy.